Information icon

 Our expert financial planners can help you understand your options and plan for a positive future.

 Hostplus has engaged Industry Fund Services Limited (IFS) ABN 54 007 016 195, AFSL 232514 to facilitate the provision of personal financial advice to members of Hostplus.
-Advice is provided by financial planners who are Authorised Representatives of IFS.
-Fees may apply for Comprehensive Financial Advice, further information about the cost of comprehensive advice is set out in the relevant IFS Financial Services Guide, a copy of which is available from your financial planner.
+Advice is provided by Hostplus financial planners who are Authorised Representatives of IFS.
+Fees may apply for personal financial advice; for further information about the cost of personal advice, you can speak with your Hostplus financial planner or visit our website hostplus.com.au.
+Information to help you decide whether you want to use personal financial advice services being offered is set out in the relevant IFS Financial Services Guide, a copy of which is available from your Hostplus financial planner.

 Mature businessman making notes while sitting at cafe.
 Senior man at modern coffee shop working.